 Your business blog should have an easy, identifiable contact page or form.
 Visitors should be able to find it without actively looking for it.
 For companies selling products or services on their blogs, it is vital to allow customers different methods to contact you.
 Haven’t got a contact page?
 Go and create one now.
 It’s urgent!

 7. Ending the post without a CTA – call to action

 Ending a blog post is just as important as writing the main content section.
 Let’s think of it in our trusty baking terms.
 To make a truly great cake you need more than just the basic ingredients.
-Coloured icing, edible decor and a sprinkle of sugar are the finishing touches that transform it from a basic sponge to a show-stopping dessert.
+Colored icing, edible decor and a sprinkle of sugar are the finishing touches that transform it from a basic sponge to a show-stopping dessert.